-However, much of the processing of data will be carried out relying on a legitimate interest (e.g. asserting or defending a legal right at the Courts).
-That being said, we recommend that data processing be kept to a minimum and only concerning truly relevant data.
+However, much of the processing of data will be carried out relying on a legitimate interest (e.g., asserting or defending a legal right at the Courts).
+That being said, we recommend that data processing be kept to a minimum and only concern truly relevant data.
 Irrelevant data could be anonymised or redacted.
 Finally, confidentiality and security during processing should be maintained at all times.

-Litigation is not confidential, as in the case of arbitration.
-Documents and general information produced in litigation (resolutions or any judicial decisions) can be known by everyone.
+Unlike arbitration, judicial litigation is not confidential.
+Documents and general information produced in judicial litigation (resolutions or any judicial decisions) can be known by anyone.

-Regarding documents treated as evidence in litigation, even though only the parties and the judge can have easy access to them, there are no legal restrictions to maintain their confidentiality.
-Only those documents that have been previously subject to a confidentiality agreement, or that are legally considered as trade secrets, would be declared as confidential.
+Regarding documents treated as evidence in judicial litigation, although only the parties and the judge can access them easily, there are no legal restrictions to maintain their confidentiality.
+Only those documents that have been previously subject to a confidentiality agreement, or that are legally considered trade secrets, would be declared confidential.

-5.3 What are the key regulatory considerations and developments in Digital Health and their impact, if any, on litigation?
+5.3 What are the key regulatory considerations and developments in Digital Health and their impact, if any, on litication?

 The health sector is subject to extensive laws and regulations, including but not limited to the protection of personal data.
 The health sector in Peru is still not heavily technology-based in comparison to developed countries.
-However, when making use of technological tools that process personal health-related data, it is important to bear in mind that it is considered sensitive information and, as such, there is a series of requirements that must be fulfilled.
+However, when making use of technological tools that process personal-health-related data, it is important to bear in mind that it is considered sensitive information and, as such, there is a series of requirements that must be fulfilled.
 Among others, these requirements include:

-obtaining the prior, informed, express and unequivocal written consent of the individual whose data is being processed;

-- registering their databases containing personal data and reporting cross-border transfers of such data to the Peruvian National Authority for Personal Data Protection.
-The creation of such databases must be justified by legitimate purposes; - adopting technical, organisational and legal measures to guarantee the security of the personal data they hold, which must be appropriate to the nature and purpose of the personal data involved; and - maintaining the confidentiality of the personal data.
+- obtaining the prior, informed, express and unequivocal written consent of the individual whose data is being processed; - registering their databases containing personal data and reporting cross-border transfers of such data to the Peruvian National Authority for Personal Data Protection: - adopting technical, organisational and legal measures to guarantee the security of the personal data they hold, which must be appropriate to the nature and purpose of the personal data involved; and - maintaining the confidentiality of the personal data.

-Notwithstanding the foregoing, the consent of the individual whose data are collected is not required when, in the light of risky circumstances, the data are processed within the health-care network for the rendering of healthcare services to such individual, including prevention, diagnosis or appropriate treatment.
+Notwithstanding the foregoing, the consent of the individual whose data is collected is not required when, in the light of risky circumstances, the data is processed within the healthcare network for the rendering of healthcare services to such individual, including prevention, diagnosis or appropriate treatment.
 In addition, such consent is not required when processing is needed for: compelling reasons in the public interest contemplated by law; treatment for public health reasons; or epidemiological or similar studies.
-In addition, under the General Health Law (Law N° 26842), data related to the provision of healthcare services, including printed or electronic health records, are protected and healthcare facilities and professionals may face administrative, civil or criminal liability for disclosing such information to third parties, subject to certain exceptions.
+In addition, under the General Health Law (Law N° 26842), data related to the provision of healthcare services, including printed or electronic health records, is protected, and healthcare facilities and professionals may face administrative, civil or criminal liability for disclosing such information to third parties, subject to certain exceptions.